leric32/PIA_Project/README.md

 # PIA_Project
- MEAN Web application - management of art workshop
+ MEAN Web application - management of art workshops, Angular & Node.js were used Database - non-relational MongoDB is used